FDB-Cabinet/ssed-seeker/Readme.md

 - Successful run (exit code 0): the seed is considered clean; nothing is filed.
 - Faulty run (non‑zero exit):
   - Seed Seeker scans collected JSON trace logs and extracts entries with `Layer == "Rust"` and `Severity == "40"` for quick inspection.
+  - If GitLab credentials are configured (token + project ID):
     - It uploads three artifacts to GitLab via the project upload API:
       - Full stdout of the simulation.
       - Full stderr of the simulation.
       - A compressed archive of the entire logs directory.
     - An issue titled `Investigate Faulty Seed #<seed>` is created with links to the uploaded artifacts and the filtered log content embedded.
+  - If GitLab credentials are NOT configured:
+    - No issue is created and no artifacts are uploaded.
+    - The program exits with a non‑zero code as soon as a faulty seed is detected.
+    - Note: logs are kept in a temporary directory during execution and are cleaned up when the process exits.
+Configure GitLab to preserve artifacts automatically.
 - Per‑seed timeout: each simulation is given up to 120s.
 On timeout the process is terminated.

 Examples